 - Duration is anywhere from 2-8 weeks, depending on scheduling and credit requirement factors.

-Complete the DML Masters within one year.
+Fast Track - Complete the DTTL Masters within one year.
 Begin the program in the fall, finish the following summer.

 Our Transfer Credit Policy